 By the time 1972’s follow up Caravanserai arrived, however, the Santana band lineup was already in flux.
 Eventually, Schon would leave too, forming Journey with Rolie.
 They were managed by Herbie Herbert, one of Carlos Santana’s guitar techs.

 Members of the Santana band, including Schon, Rolie, Shrieve, Areas and Carabello, previously reunited without Carlos in 1997 for the album Abraxas Pool.
-Alphonso Johnson, a 1980s-era Santana member, replaced Brown.
+Alphonso Johnson, a 1980s-era Santana member, replaced Brown for that project.

 Latest posts by Something Else! (see all)